 If you do not want your thesis to be available to the public, you may deposit it in the archives with a temporary or permanent embargo on distribution.
 You may specify any length of time for which you want your thesis restricted from public access.
 An embargo requested from ProQuest while making your submission will also be observed by the UA Campus Repository.

-Statement by Author / Thesis Approval Pages
+Thesis Approval Pages

 Distribution Rights Form